Combinatorial theorems in sparse random sets: Probabilistic estimates II: bounding -differences

 \section{Probabilistic estimates II: bounding $L_1$-differences}

-Our one remaining task is to show that assumption 1 holds.
-Recall that this is the statement that if $U_1,\dots,U_m$ are subsets of $X$ chosen binomially with suitable probability $p$, and if their associated measures are $\mu_1,\dots,\mu_m$, then with high probability
+Our one remaining task is to show that property P1 holds with sufficiently high probability.
+In other words, we must show that if $U_1,\dots,U_m$ are subsets of $X$ chosen binomially with suitable probability $p$, and if their associated measures are $\mu_1,\dots,\mu_m$, then with high probability

 whenever $j$ is an integer between 1 and $k$ and $i_1,\dots,i_{j-1},i_{j+1},\dots,i_k$ are distinct integers between 1 and $m$.
 Of course, if we can prove this for one choice of $j$ and $i_1,\dots,i_{j-1},i_{j+1},\dots,i_k$ then we have proved it for all, since $m$ and $k$ are bounded.
 So without loss of generality let us prove it for $j=1$ and for the sequence $(2,\dots,k)$.
 That is, we shall prove that with high probability